InsertKoinIO/koin/docs/reference/koin-core/dsl-update.md

 * `scopedOf` - equivalent of `scoped { }` - scoped definition

 :::info
-Be sure to not use any default value in your constructor, as Koin will try to fill every parameter of it.
+Be sure to not use any default value in your constructor, as Koin will try to fill every parameter with it.
 :::

 ## DSL Options